-At Runnymede St Edward's, we see teaching for mastery in maths as allowing the pupils to gain a deep understanding of maths, allowing them to acquire a secure and long-term understanding of maths that allows them to make continual progress to move onto more complex topics.
+At Runnymede St Edward's, we see teaching for mastery in maths as allowing the pupils to gain a deep understanding of maths, allowing them to acquire a secure sense of number that allows them to make continual progress to move onto more complex topics.

 There are six key areas of early mathematics learning, which collectively provide a platform for everything children will encounter as they progress through their maths learning at primary school, and beyond.
 They include counting and cardinality, comparison, composition, pattern, shape and space and finally measures.

-The children have responded wonderfully to all our maths learning, they love playing games, problem solving and showing their mathematical thinking through our class journal.
+The children have responded wonderfully to all our maths learning, they love playing games, problem solving, noticing and demonstrating their mathematical thinking.
 Enjoy!

 We begin our mathematical journey by developing our perceptual subitising of numbers 1-3.
 Subitising is a natural human skill that we all have from birth.
 Babies recognise or track their parents eyes and nose or eyes and mouth, naturally developing their sense of 3.
 In the foundation years, we build om this innate ability and hone our 'noticing' skills within our surroundings.
 In the autumn term, we practised 'noticing' sets with 'more' things or 'fewer' things and small amounts.
 Look at this beautiful picture that one of our children captured showing '3' and '1' in our wooded area!

 Enjoying a game of 'Noughts and Crosses'.
 Can you spot the 3 in a row?